Stay at home and don't cross-border shop, leaders urge Europeans | DW | 17.12.2020

 With many retailers shut under pandemic lockdowns, in NRW and the Netherlands, Laschet urged: "Do not go to Belgium for shopping," and ended his appeal in four languages: "Thank you, Bedankt!
 Merci!
 Danke!"

-From Wednesday, Germany's 16 federal states followed suite, preceded by its eastern Saxony state where coronavirus infections were already high.
+From Wednesday, Germany's 16 federal states followed suit, preceded by its eastern Saxony state where coronavirus infections were already high.